CSC207-UofT/course-project-207-project-dream-team/Phase 2/Design_Document_phase_2.md

 ## Design Pattern
 ###Template Method Pattern
 - [Filter and its subclasses](../src/main/java/ApplicationBusinessRule/filter): In our project, we have implemented Template Method Design Pattern in the Filter Class and its subclasses.
-The Filter is the base case that has constructor, call(), abstract sort(), getInput(), getOutput(), getUnwanted(), and isFiltered() methods.
-The Filter class has three subclasses including Instructor Filter, Timeslot Filter and Maximum Hour Filter.
-By running Filter class, the class will constructor a filter instance and call the call() method, which is a template method.
-If the user chooses Instructor Filter, the call() method will call InstructorFilter.
+The Filter is the abstract class that has constructor, call(), abstract sort(), getInput(), getOutput(), and getUnwanted() methods.
+The Filter class has three subclasses including Instructor Filter, Timeslot Filter and Maximum Hour Filter which are the concrete derived classes.
+By running Filter class, the placeholder class will constructor a filter instance and call the call() method, which is a template method.
+If the user chooses Instructor Filter, the call() method will call InstructorFilter, and so on.
+The three child filter will rule out all the unwanted timetables based on the user input.
-  If the user chooses Timeslot Filter, the call() will call TimeslotFilter.
-If the user chooses Maximum Hour Filter, the call() will call Maximum Hour Filter.
-The three child filter will rule out all the unwanted timetables based on the users’ preference.
-The isFilter() method will check if the programs rule out some unwanted timetables by checking the whether the output is empty.
-If the output is empty, the method will print out “Timetable are not filtered”.
-  Else, it will print out “Timetable are successfully filtered.”
-For #33 pull request, we started to implement the Template Method Design Pattern.
+  We chose to use abstract class instead of interface as implementation of some method is required to avoid reuse of code and allow the possibility of not having any preference.

 ###Dependency Injection
 - [SimpleScheduler](../src/main/java/ApplicationBusinessRule/SimpleScheduler.java): Using the class SimpleScheduler